 Note: If only one terminal is used for both Cores, the terminal will have to be switched from side-to-side to access each module.
 An "A/B" switch box can also be installed to switch the terminal from side to side.

-4 Faceplate-enable all core and network cards.
+- 4 Seat and Faceplate enable Clock Controller 0 and ALL FIJI on Shelf 0. - 5 Faceplate enable all core and network cards.

 Power up Core cards